gregoryjscott/content/for-hire/index.md

 <a class="button" href="{{ page._links.resume.href }}">{{ page._links.resume.title }}</a>

-# Want technical details?
+# Explore my skills.

 <article markdown="1">
+Want technical details?
 I've got you covered.
 You can browse my work by skill such as language, database, or operating system.
 Everything is cross-referenced with hyperlinks so knock yourself out.
 </article>

 <a class="button" href="{{ page._links.languages.href }}">{{ page._links.languages.title }}</a>